jpedro/jpedro.github.io/.posts/hundreds.md

 or straight up denied settings also live in yaml files.
 Which means they can be extended as needed via pull requests.

-In short, pulling these definitions into Python adds better control than Terraform could ever offer.
+In short, pulling these definitions into Python adds more flexibility than Terraform could ever offer.
 One could argue that the Terraform CDK allows this too but running this from Python allows us to control things between an init and a plan and between a plan and an apply.